The pitfalls of next-token prediction: Failure due to Teacher-Forcing

 As we demonstrate in the next section, the above failures can cause the model to fail on the very distribution it was trained on.
 This breakdown of planning abilities emerges right from training, and is orthogonal to the Snowballing Failure that is primarily an inference-time issue (See \S\ref{sec:diff}).

-While the path-star problem provides a concrete and empirically verifiable setting of this failure (where it is easy to reason and test the mechanisms), it can help us speculate how such failures could occur in more complex and nebulous tasks.
-Intuitively we expect this failure to occur when there are right-to-left dependencies: a token that appears later must be planned before an earlier-appearing token.
+While the path-star problem provides a concrete, verifiable setting of this failure, it can also help us speculate how such failures could occur in more complex and nebulous tasks.
+More generally, we expect this failure to occur when there are right-to-left dependencies i.e., a later-appearing token must be planned before an earlier-appearing token.
 We provide an example below.

-\textbf{Story-writing.} Consider training with teacher-forcing on novels.
-Imagine that the (sub)plots take the form of a conflict, followed by a backstory, followed by a resolution of the conflict, utilizing the backstory (illustrated in detail in \S\ref{sec:story}).
-Crucially, although the story explicitly reads as $\node_{\tt conflict}, \node_{\tt backstory}, \node_{\tt resolution}$, the model must learn to decide on $\node_{\tt backstory}$ before all else.

-However, we hypothesize that a teacher-forced model trained would fail to learn this story-writing plan.
-First, the teacher-forced model would utilize the Clever Hans cheat: it would learn the deductive skills required to fit the last segment $\node_{\tt resolution}$ using the preceding segments revealed by the teacher in the input, $\node_{\tt conflict}, \node_{\tt backstory}$.
-With the supervision from $\node_{\tt resolution}$ lost, the model has no explicit indication of how $\node_{\tt conflict}$ and $\node_{\tt backstory}$ depend on each other.
-These would become Indecipherable Tokens.
-We hypothesize that the resulting model would learn to generate uninteresting stories, interjecting arbitrary conflicts and backstories on a whim, subsequently forcing contrived resolutions upon them.
+\textbf{Story-writing.} Imagine training on novels that take the form of a conflict, followed by a backstory, followed by a resolution of the conflict, utilizing the backstory.
+Although the story explicitly reads as $\node_{\tt conflict}, \node_{\tt backstory}, \node_{\tt resolution}$, implicitly, one must learn to decide on $\node_{\tt backstory}$ before all else.
+We however conjecture that the teacher-forced model would suffer the Clever Hans cheat wherein it would first learn to fit $\node_{\tt resolution}$ using simple deductive skills.
+With this crucial part of the story lost as supervision, the model can no longer decipher how the remaining pieces relate i.e., how $\node_{\tt backstory}$ must be planned in advance of $\node_{\tt conflict}$.
+We conjecture that the resulting model would learn to generate uninteresting stories, interjecting arbitrary conflicts and backstories on a whim, subsequently forcing contrived resolutions upon them.
 While this hypothesis is not straightforward to empirically test for, we provide a more detailed conceptual illustration in \S\ref{sec:story}.